coinbase/onramp-demo-application/APPLE_PAY_README.md

    - Asset: `USDC`
    - Network: `base`
 5. Click "Buy with Apple Pay"
+6. **Iframe loads** with Apple Pay button
+7. Click the Apple Pay button in the iframe:
+   - **On iPhone**: Proceeds directly to Apple Pay
-6. Scan the QR code with iPhone or open link directly
+   - **On desktop**: Shows QR code to scan with iPhone Camera app
-7. Complete Apple Pay flow
+8. Complete Apple Pay flow on your iPhone

 ## Security Considerations